Compositions

 • Is shown when no matching content is provided

-• Gets replaced when matching content is provided
+• Is replaced when matching content is provided to that slot

 Comparing composition approaches